-4 2 Evidence was downgraded by 1 increment if the majority of studies included an indirect population, and by 2 increments if the majority of studies included a very indirect population.
+&lt;sup>1 Risk of bias was assessed using the QUADAS-2 checklist.
+The evidence was downgraded by 1 increment if the majority of studies were rated at high risk of bias, and downgraded by 2 increments if the majority of studies were rated at very high risk of bias.